Ethel Cain: 2025–present: Willoughby Tucker, I'll Always Love You

-On January 8, 2025, Anhedönia released the studio recording Perverts.
+On January 8, 2025, Cain released the studio recording Perverts.
 An experimental drone project, it was preceded by the release of the lead single, "Punish".
+Cain stated that she decided to release it since she liked the genre and wanted to make drone music of her own.
 In April 2025, Preacher's Daughter received a vinyl release, which caused it to debut on various charts worldwide, including the US Billboard 200 at number ten, marking her first entry on the chart.
 The album also debuted atop Billboards Top Album Sales chart.

-Anhedönia's second studio album, Willoughby Tucker, I'll Always Love You, was released on August 8, 2025.
+Cain's second studio album, Willoughby Tucker, I'll Always Love You, was released on August 8, 2025.
 The album was preceded by the singles "Nettles", and "Fuck Me Eyes".
 The album serves as a prequel to Preacher's Daughter and accompanied by the Willoughby Tucker Forever Tour.

 Artistry

-Anhedönia's musical style has been classified as indie rock, gothic, contemporary folk, alternative pop, slowcore, Americana, and ambient.
+Cain's musical style has been classified as indie rock, gothic, contemporary folk, alternative pop, slowcore, Americana, and ambient.
 She also finds inspiration from gospel music, country music, classic rock, and alternative music.
-After Anhedönia gained popularity with her single "Crush" from her EP Inbred (2021), this song being more pop-oriented than her usual alternative style, she talked about her "fear" of making pop music, saying that "once you make pop music, your other genres won't be taken as seriously", but "she has worked to make the music she wants."
-Anhedönia plans to release a book surrounding the story of her album Preacher's Daughter alongside a film once her trilogy albums are released.
+After Cain gained popularity with her single "Crush", which is more pop-oriented than her usual alternative style, from her EP Inbred (2021), she talked about her "fear" of making pop music, saying that "once you make pop music, your other genres won't be taken as seriously", but "she has worked to make the music she wants."
+Cain plans to release a book surrounding the story of her album Preacher's Daughter alongside a film once her trilogy albums are released.

-Music critics have praised the "cinematography" in her songs, due to Anhedönia's interest in movies and building songs with scenes and characters.
-According to BroadwayWorld, Anhedönia musically combines "elements of rock, country and cinematic nostalgia" paired with "ethereal vocals and raw lyrics to create her unique sound".
+Music critics have praised the "cinematography" in her songs, due to Cain's interest in movies and building songs with scenes and characters.
+According to BroadwayWorld, Cain musically combines "elements of rock, country and cinematic nostalgia" paired with "ethereal vocals and raw lyrics to create her unique sound".
 Her early musical influences included Karen Carpenter, the Steve Miller Band, and a variety of Christian music.
-Discovering pop music as a teenager, Anhedönia named Florence Welch, lead vocalist of the band Florence and the Machine, as her "teen idol".
+Cain has named Florence Welch, lead vocalist of the band Florence and the Machine, as her "teen idol".
+Other influences she has cited include Title Fight, Chelsea Wolfe, King Woman, Velvetears, Nicole Dollanganger, Avril Lavigne, Michelle Tumes, Jaci Velasquez and Nichole Nordeman.